ksu-is/Unit-Converter-Length-/projectroadmap.md

   Join KSU-IS github team

   Find prior README.md and project roadmap documents to use as an example

   Create my own README.md

   Creat Project Road Map file

-  Find and clone an example repository: https://github.com/ksu-is/Currency-Converter
+  Find and clone an example repository: https://github.com/ksu-is/Currency-Converter and  https://github.com/ksu-is/CalcGUI-2.0.git

-  Understood how I could use tKinter with grid method and decided to base on the Currency Converter code to build my app
+  Understood how I could use tKinter with grid method and decided to base on the Currency     Converter code and CalcGUI to build my app